 Early History of the Matlett family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Matlett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Matlett research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Matlett History in all our PDF Extended History products and printed products wherever possible.

 Matlett Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Matlett were recorded, including Milward, Milwood and others.